radang2014/emocc/README.md

 [radang2014REMOVEME@gmail.com](mailto:radang2014REMOVEME@gmail.com), with
 characters removed as indicated.

-### Strings
+### String Literals

-Any group of characters between two `💬` characters are treated as a string.
-All characters within a string will be unaltered when compiled down to C, even characters that would otherwise map to C keywords or symbols (the escape character being the only exception).
+Any group of characters between two `💬` characters are treated as a string literal.
+All characters within a string literal will be unaltered when compiled down to C, even characters that would otherwise map to C keywords or symbols (the escape character being the only exception).

 The escape character `⛔` can be used to put a
 `💬` character or a